madinayounis-dev/KineticKards/README.md

 Launch the XAMPP Control Panel and start the Apache and MySQL services.
 	3. Create the Database
 	•	Open phpMyAdmin by visiting http://localhost/phpmyadmin/ in your browser.
-	•	Create a new database for KinetiKards
+	•	Create a new database for KineticKards
-	•	Import the provided SQL file (kinetikards_db.sql) to create the required tables.
+	•	Import the provided SQL file (kinetickards_db.sql) to create the required tables.
 You can find the SQL file in the database folder of this repository.
 	4. Configure Database Connection
 	•	Navigate to the project’s root folder and open the config.php file.
 	•	Update the database configuration with your local MySQL credentials: